The Houston and Texas Central Railroad

 Depot at Anna

-The depot’s central room has a pedestrian door on both the east and west sides and was likely a passenger waiting room.
-This room connects to the agent’s office through an opening without a closable door.
-It connects to the north room through a closable door and with two steps leading up to the freight floor.
+The depot’s central room had a pedestrian door on both the east and west sides and was likely a passenger waiting room.
+This room connected to the agent’s office through an opening without a closable door.
+It connected to the north room through a closable door and with two steps leading up to the freight floor.
 The north room was the freight room and its floor is about 16 inches above the floors of the central and south rooms.
 This difference in height raised the level of the freight room floor and loading docks on the west and north sides of the depot to better match the floor height of freight cars on the siding.
-The freight room has two large sliding doors.
-The east door opened directly above ground level for loading and unloading a baggage or freight cart, and the west door opened onto a freight platform along the siding.
+The freight room had two large sliding doors.
+The east freight door opened directly above ground level for loading and unloading a baggage or freight cart, and the west freight door opened onto the freight platform along the siding.
 There were platforms completely around the depot except at the east freight door.
-Steps on the west platform gave access to the higher platform at the west freight door.
-How wide these platforms actually were is not currently known.
-The platform sizes used in the diorama are based on sizes of some other H&TC depot platforms in other towns along the H&TC line as shown on the Sanborn Fire Insurance Maps of Texas, 1877-1922 (Ref.
-3).
-A ramp for moving heavy loads to and from ground level led up to the north freight platform.
+Steps or an inclined ramp on the west platform gave access to the higher platform at the west freight door.

-Figures 4, 6, 8, and 10 that follow, show the depot as it currently exists (2018).
+Figures 4, 6, 8, and 10 that follow, show the depot as it appeared prior to its move to Sherley Heritage Park.
 Each quarter view photograph was taken with the building in its original orientation, but not at its original location.
-The equivalent diorama photographs are of a model built to what is believed to be a fair representation of the depot’s original appearance.
-The diorama will become part of the educational displays in the restored depot.
+The equivalent diorama photographs are of a model built before information was acquired defining the original depot configuration.
+The model pictured in Figures 5, 7, 9, and 11 is believed to be a fair representation of the depot’s modified appearance.
+The finished diorama will become part of the educational displays in the restored depot.

 H&TC Depot, Allen, Texas circa 1872